WRITING FROM THE FERAL IN-BETWEEN

 Relationship to the reader?

 The nature imagery is invitational.
-I’m often writing for people who secretly talk to the trees, using our shared affection for the more‑than‑human world as an instant point of connection.
-By rooting inner work in Earth metaphors, I try to make abstract spiritual and psychological concepts feel tangible, bodily, and woven into a larger living system.
+She often writes for people who secretly talk to the trees, using our shared affection for the more‑than‑human world as an instant point of connection.
+By rooting inner work in Earth metaphors, she tries to make abstract spiritual and psychological concepts feel tangible, bodily, and woven into a larger living system.

 Earth rhythm rather than a personal failure?